Asadabad County

 Asadabad County (شهرستان اسدآباد) is in Hamadan province, Iran.
 Its capital is the city of Asadabad.

 History

-After the 2006 National Census, Kolyai and Pirsalman Rural Districts were separated from the Central District in the formation of Pirsalman District.
-After the 2011 census, the village of Ajin was elevated to the status of a city.
-The village of Jannatabad rose to city status as Paliz in 2020.
+In 2009, Kolyai and Pirsalman Rural Districts were separated from the Central District in the formation of Pirsalman District.
+The village of Ajin was converted to a city in 2011.
+The village of Jannatabad was converted to a city and renamed Paliz in 2020.

 Demographics

 Population

-At the time of the 2006 census, the county's population was 104,566 in 25,167 households.
+At the time of the 2006 National Census, the county's population was 104,566 in 25,167 households.
 The following census in 2011 counted 107,006 people in 29,232 households.
 The 2016 census measured the population of the county as 100,901 in 30,387 households.

 Administrative divisions

 Asadabad County's population history and administrative structure over three consecutive censuses are shown in the following table.